 Professionally, I was a personal cook for eight years and I catered for ten after that.
 I was a food writer, had a weekly newspaper column, taught cooking classes, worked as a recipe developer….. it helps to be a big fish in a little pond.
 I worked tirelessly as a health advocate promoting feeding children healthy food (way ahead of my time), had a cooking show (not good at that), and even wrote a cookbook (self-published).
 So much of my life focused on food and cooking, mostly because I love to eat!

 Cooking only became important and exciting to me when I married almost 40 years ago.
-I could whip up Crêpes Suzettes, (thanks Mom!) but had never cooked asparagus or made a white sauce.
-So I devoured cookbooks, and followed new recipes every day and learned from the ground up.
+I could whip up Crêpes Suzettes, (thanks Mom!) but had never cooked asparagus or a steak.
+So I devoured cookbooks, and followed new recipes every day, learning from the ground up.

 My husband was limited in his tastes back then, and I was raised by a fabulous “chef” in her own right, read Growing up Foodie if you’re interested, so you can imagine the challenges!

 We also had two daughters along the way.
-I challenge any restaurant chef to take a mom’s place in her kitchen on a daily basis for 18 years.
-Three meals a day, every day, with good nutrition as the highest priority.
+I challenge any restaurant chef to take a mom’s place in her kitchen on a daily basis for 18 years plus – three meals a day, every day, with good nutrition as the highest priority.
 That is a hard job, but one I will never regret having done so relentlessly.
-I’ve been accused of micro-managing their meals, however, it definitely taught me to creatively use whatever I have in the pantry and refrigerator, which is still something I naturally do to this day.
+I’ve been accused of micro-managing meals, however, it taught me to creatively use whatever I have in the pantry and refrigerator, which is still something I naturally do to this day.

 I don’t work in any food capacity professionally any more.
 But I still cook!
 Now my grown daughters come home, and it’s full-out hors d’oeuvres, fun drinks, creative meals, and flowing wine.
 Work?
 Yes !!!
 But enjoying food with friends and family is the best life has to offer.

-Journey with me as I cook and learn even more, because there’s always more to learn.
+Journey with me as I cook and learn, because there’s always more to learn.

 If you want a laugh, check out my post On Being a Food Snob!